 To ensure your child's safety, he/she will not be released to anyone that is not listed on the child's emergency card.
+We do not take phone calls during the day to add people to the emergency cards.
 Those listed on the emergency card must show proper identification to sign the child out of the program.
+It is recommended that caregivers carry their identification daily.
+The program will request to see ID when we have a substitute care provider.